JoelScarinius/MeetingScheduler/README.md

 **Github Actions:**

-- Go to the `root` directory and run the following commands:
+- Go to the `root` directory and run the following commands to deploy the microservices:

 ```github
 gh workflow run "Deploy meeting microservice"